 Vernon Guyon, no doubt named to honour Ebenezer’s brother Vernon Guyon, the privateer during the American Civil War, is not documented on this website.
 His involvement in the 'Second Chesapeake Affair' in well covered on other sites.

 Eben[ezer] James had a lengthy sailing career.
-He sailed in Europe, then relocated to the United States, became a naturalized citizen in 1918, lived in Alameda, CA where he died on June 2, 1942.
+He sailed in Europe, then relocated to the United States, became a naturalized citizen in 1901, [previously posted as 1918, corrected in post #11], lived in Alameda, CA where he died on June 2, 1942.
 I will post more of his story when I have been able to sort through all his ships!

 William Henry is listed in the 1871 census, age 4 and 1881 census, age 14.
 He is not listed on the 1891 Nova Scotia census; he may have moved with his mother and Alphonso to the US in 1888 – but I found no record.